ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 * The ":authority" pseudo-header field SHALL contain the authority of the proxy.

 * The ":path" and ":scheme" pseudo-header fields SHALL NOT be empty.
-Their values SHALL contain the scheme and path from the URI template after the URI template expansion process has been completed.
+Their values SHALL contain the scheme and path from the URI Template after the URI template expansion process has been completed.

 A UDP proxying request that does not conform to these restrictions is malformed (see {{Section 8.1.1 of H2}}).

-For example, if the client is configured with URI template "https://proxy.example.org/{target_host}/{target_port}/" and wishes to open a UDP proxying tunnel to target 192.0.2.42:443, it could send the following
+For example, if the client is configured with URI Template "https://proxy.example.org/{target_host}/{target_port}/" and wishes to open a UDP proxying tunnel to target 192.0.2.42:443, it could send the following
 request: